SpaceCadetOG/MEV/ReadMe.md

 # MEV Research Post-Merge Repo

 _This repo is all apart of my blockchain research for post merge.
-W/ Proof of Stake consensus model and how L2s like Arbtrium can solve it.
+Ethereum will be used as a constant  compared W/ other Proof of Stake consensus models and how L2s like Arbtrium can help alivate.
 This repo will be updated through out the the 1 year post merge.
-We will be using arbtrium, avalanche, zksync, starknet to evaluate ethereum's performance.
-This isn't to see which is the best blockchain.
-The Research will be able transferable across EVM-Based chains_
+We will be using arbtrium, zksync, starknet to evaluate ethereum's performance.
+I will also create strigies and compare them on all chains.
+We will test {Profits, Networks Latency, Solidity Coding Updates, amount of transactions based on money made}.
+This research is not intended to see which blockchain best.
+The Research will be transferable across EVM-Based chains.
+Findings on one chain will have some sort of relations to another one._

 ## Research Goals
 1. Post-Merge